Bug Report #4047

 We need a differentiation between affected rows and query successful.

-#1 Updated by Vit Brunner about 3 years ago
+#1 Updated by Vit Brunner over 3 years ago

 - Kohana_Database_MySQL::query() throws Database_Exception when mysql_query returns false